SustainableDevelopmentReform/csdr-cloud-spatial-app/docs/requirements/access-control.md

 7. `org_admin` can create/edit/delete all resource types within their organization.
 8. `org_admin` can invite/remove users and change roles within their organization.
 9. Only `super_admin` can move a resource into or out of `global`.
-10. Publishing a `product`, `derivedIndicator`, `dashboard`, or `report` fails if any required upstream dependency is `private`, with clear error messaging.
+10. Making a `product`, `derivedIndicator`, `dashboard`, or `report` externally visible fails if any required upstream dependency is `private`, with clear error messaging.
+11. Draft report publishing is allowed only for users who can write that report.
+12. Published reports reject update, delete, visibility-change, and re-publish requests.
+13. Published report PDF downloads use the same read authorization as report detail access.
-11. MFA is enforced for `super_admin` and `org_admin`.
+14. MFA is enforced for `super_admin` and `org_admin`.
-12. Console list queries are scoped to the active org plus `global` resources.
+15. Console list queries are scoped to the active org plus `global` resources.
-13. Explorer list queries include active org resources + `global` resources from all orgs.
+16. Explorer list queries include active org resources + `global` resources from all orgs.
-14. Anonymous users can list `global` resources and read `public`/`global` details only (when anonymous access is enabled).
+17. Anonymous users can list `global` resources and read `public`/`global` details only (when anonymous access is enabled).
-15. Anonymous access is configurable at the platform level.
+18. Anonymous access is configurable at the platform level.
-16. Child resource access always follows parent access.
+19. Child resource access always follows parent access.
-17. Organization admin floor is enforced (cannot remove/demote last admin).
+20. Organization admin floor is enforced (cannot remove/demote last admin).
-18. Visibility transitions are enforced exactly per matrix in this document.
+21. Visibility transitions are enforced exactly per matrix in this document.
-19. Making an upstream dependency private returns a warning about externally visible dependents but does not block the change.
+22. Making an upstream dependency private returns a warning about externally visible dependents but does not block the change.
-20. Product external visibility requires a main run with an output summary.
+23. Product external visibility requires a main run with an output summary.
-21. Any authenticated user can create and manage their own API keys.
+24. Any authenticated user can create and manage their own API keys.
-22. Migration/backfill is completed with idempotent fallback behavior and reporting.
+25. Migration/backfill is completed with idempotent fallback behavior and reporting.
-23. Audit log captures all write/security/authentication events listed above.
+26. Audit log captures all write/security/authentication events listed above.
-24. Read log captures all read/list/export/download events (allow + deny) across all resource types.
+27. Read log captures all read/list/export/download events (allow + deny) across all resource types.
-25. Log retention/privacy requirements are enforced.
+28. Log retention/privacy requirements are enforced.
-26. Standard resource routes reject anonymous writes and any access to org-management data.
+29. Standard resource routes reject anonymous writes and any access to org-management data.

 ## Deferred (Post-MVP)

-- Draft/publish workflow for dashboards and reports (editorial review before org-wide visibility).
+- Dashboard publish workflow and multi-step editorial review before report publish.
 - Per-resource sharing to specific users/orgs (cross-org sharing at view/edit levels).
 - Resource-specific role overrides.
 - Time-limited/granular sharing links.